Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

-#Table of Content
+# Table of Content
-    Overview
+   1.Overview
-    The idea
+   2.The idea
-    How it works
+   3.How it works
-    Diagrams
-    Documents
-    Technology
+   4.Diagrams
+   5.Documents
+   6.Technology
-    Getting started
+   7.Getting started
-    PSOS Recommendations for Enhancements of Capabilities
+   8.Recommendations for Enhancements of Capabilities 9.Resources
-    Resources
-    License

-#Overview
+   10.License

+# Overview

 # Getting started